stephanlphilips/pulse_lib/Readme.md

 * Support for calibarion arguments? -- this should be engineered well.
 * HVI2 integration
 * cython/c++ object of keysight objects to fully release the GIL
+* add DSP module (must also be C++)

 TODO bugs and small things to fix,
 * make segments appendable
 * deal with names and units of the loops + setpoints variable
 * make cut function
+* fix double memory assignement when rendering, fast integration and Vmin/Vmax functions

 !! keysight AWG's their waveforms need to have a length of modulo 10 !! (related to the clock of the AWG) --> segments are concatenated for this purose when uploading (e.g. upload happens in one big chunk)